Igel18/BerlussimoSetup/README.md

 #### execute script
 bash setup.sh

+-> you will be asked to set and a password for sql: typ 'berlussimo' to have no changes -> you will be asked for the sql password 4 more times. allways type 'berlussimo'

 ### you should now be able to open http://<your_server>/ in your browser and login with
 login: admin@berlussimo